The Three Best Rules for Building Wealth

 2) Your employer’s group health benefit plan, if offered.
 A workplace health plan is almost always going to be a better financial deal for you than individually purchased health insurance, thanks to federal tax laws.
 If you can manage to find individual-purchase insurance (or an alternative like health care sharing) that’s a better value than what an employer is likely to offer you, go ahead and skip the workplace coverage.
 But as a default, prefer it.
 To keep your premium costs down, choose the highest deductible you can afford.

 3) A Health Savings Account (HSA).
-Use it for routine medical expenses.
-An HSA lets you save and pay, tax-free, for medical expenses like copays, deductibles, doctor’s appointments, and prescription drugs.
-Under current rules, you cannot use it for insurance, for the most part, nor unfortunately for a monthly subscription to a direct primary care arrangement.
-But contributions, withdrawals, and interest and earnings, are all exempt from income tax.
-(If your employer contributes to your account, that money is additionally exempt from payroll tax.)
-So, overall, it’s a good deal.
-It effectively gives you a significant discount on every medical item or service you purchase directly, out of pocket, using your HSA.
-Additionally, an HSA is a great way to save for retirement.
-Withdrawals must be for qualified medical expenses.
+An HSA is a good deal.
+It effectively gives you a significant discount on every medical item or service you purchase directly, out of pocket, using your HSA account.
+Contributions, withdrawals, and interest and earnings are all exempt from income tax.
+And if your employer contributes to your account, that money is exempt from both income and payroll tax.
+Withdrawals must be used for qualified medical expenses.
 Non-qualified withdrawals are taxed and incur a stiff penalty tax.
+Use your HSA to pay for things like copays, deductibles, doctor’s appointments, and prescription drugs.
+Under current rules, you cannot use an HSA to pay insurance premiums, for the most part, nor unfortunately for a monthly subscription to a direct primary care (DPC) arrangement.
+An HSA is a great way to save for retirement.
 After you turn 65, you can take the money out of your HSA, penalty-free, for any purpose.
+You’ll pay income tax, but no penalty.
 Note that, since HSAs are linked to health insurance, to be able to contribute to you account, you must also have a health plan that is HSA-qualified.
+Few, unfortunately, are.
 Make sure yours is.

-4) Your employer’s defined-contribution retirement savings plan, if offered (preferably a Roth 401k).
-A defined-contribution plan is always vested by definition.
+4) Your employer’s defined-contribution retirement savings plan, if offered (preferably a Roth 401(k)).
+A defined-contribution plan is vested by definition.
 You own the money from day one.
 When you leave your employer, you keep the money and are allowed to roll it over into a personally owned IRA.
-If your employer offers a traditional or Roth IRA, participate (prefer the Roth variant) and accept every penny of available employer matching contributions.
-Don’t feel obligated to contribute beyond that amount.
-Instead, if you want to invest more, see next point.
-P.S.
+If your employer offers a 401(k), take it.
+Prefer the Roth variant.
+Be sure to accept every penny of available employer matching contributions (don’t leave free money on the table).
+Don’t feel obligated to contribute beyond that amount, if you can’t afford it.
+Instead, open a personal Roth IRA as well (see my next point).
 Be sure not to forget about your account after you change employers.
-Many people do not, incredibly, and leave the money stranded.
-Consider rolling your 401k account balances over into your personal Roth IRA.
+Many people, incredibly, leave the money stranded.
+Roll the money over into your personal Roth IRA.

 5) Personal Roth IRA.
 As soon as you can afford it, open one of these outside the workplace.
 Be sure to know the contribution rules for both workplace and personal IRAs.
 They interact and are a bit complicated.